 New program applicants with a positive drug screen will be ineligible for admission to the program and will forfeit their admission "seat."
-Please see the WVU SON Drug and Alcohol Screening Policy.

 Prohibited Substances

 Any student under the influence of drugs or alcohol during a clinical experience may pose serious safety and health risks, not only to themselves, but also to all those who work with them and to patients for whom they provide care.
 The unlawful possession, use, or sale of illegal drugs, prescription drugs, over-the-counter drugs, and/or alcohol poses an unacceptable risk for unsafe patient care.
 On-campus and off-campus incidents involving alcohol or prohibited substances will be referred to the Office of Student Rights and Responsibilities and may result in a violation pursuant to this policy.